We Supply & Install Energy Efficient Industrial LED Lighting Systems

 - ballast/control gear

-However - an LED light can essentially be regarded as an electronic device comprised of a package of many individual electronic circuits & components (the failure of any one of these components will render the LED light inoperable).
+However - a product from an industrial led lighting company can essentially be regarded as an electronic device comprised of a package of many individual electronic circuits & components (the failure of any one of these components will render the LED light inoperable).

-We have heard of instances of low-cost LED lights being stripped out of industrial buildings and replaced within 12 months
+When dealing with a LED factory lighting contractor you need to make decision between inexpensive industrial LED lights and a higher cost with an extended guarantee.
+We have heard of instances of poor quality, low-cost LED lights being stripped out of industrial buildings and replaced within 12 months

 Do LED lights emit a 'cold' light colour?